KLT

 Audition Preparations

-*Audition Form – Our audition form is now available here for you to download.
-Please bring 3 copies with you to auditions!
-This will speed up the process.
+*Audition Form – Our audition form is now available HERE for you to download.
+Please bring 3 copies of your completed audition form and conflict calendar to save time when you arrive!

 *Age Range – Look for the character descriptions and any minimum age requirements in each audition notice.